Virginia Tech® home

 about appointments

-First register for an account with our scheduling software.
-Then log in and select any open appointment time, fill out the prompts, and save your appointment.
+The HPAC uses the Booking app through Office 365.
+Click to schedule an appointment from the HPAC homepage and select any open appointment time, fill out the prompts, and save your appointment.
 You might have to click to future weeks to find available appointments.

 Your peer advisor will ask you a series of questions and establish a session agenda based on what you would like to discuss and the time constraints of the appointment.
 Complicated questions could require follow-up appointments.
 During the appointment, your peer advisor will ask you to actively participate in finding or developing the answers to your questions to help you learn how to approach the problem and to ensure that the answers are the best ones for you.
 Expect to do more talking than your peer advisor!

-If you are more than five minutes late to your appointment and another student is waiting for a walk-in appointment, your appointment will be marked as a “no-show,” and the other student will be given your appointment.
+If you are five minutes late for your appointment, you will be marked as a "no show" and your appointment will be cancelled.
+You must then schedule another appointment.